lanl/LaGriT/docs/pages/tutorial/workflow/regions_points_to_tet.md

 ---
-title: "LaGriT Tutorial"
+title: "Regions and Points to Tetrahedral Mesh"
 ---

-# Tutorial
+# Regions and Points to Tetrahedral Mesh
 -----------------------
 ### **Generating Initial Grids Using the LaGriT Command Language** ###